TrueBeam® 2.7 Radiotherapy

 TrueBeam® 2.7 radiotherapy technology improves on previous radiotherapy systems in the following ways:

 - Treatments that once took 10 to 30 minutes can now be completed in several minutes.
-With faster treatment, there is less chance of tumour and patient movement.
+With fast treatment, there is less chance of tumour and patient movement.

 - Advanced real-time imaging technique enables clinicians to monitor the tumour they treat in 3D & 4D, and target tumours with submillimeter accuracy.
 These images will be used to fine-tune a patient’s position prior to and during the treatment process.